 The Coronavirus has significantly decreased air travel but created a boom for travelers taking drive-to destinations vacations.
 Travelers driving cross country during COVID has been on the rise because most people are trying not to fly.

 Traffic generally is down in most cities with most people working from home, so you should have open roads!

-I feel one of the hardest things from the pandemic is not being able to watch any live music.
+One of the hardest things about the pandemic is not being able to watch any live music.

 As the year has progressed, you are starting to see more outdoor entertainment get created.
-One place you can find some live music and entertainment is at the Ocean Beach Farmers Market and Drum Circles, which happens on Wednesday nights.
+You can find some live music and entertainment at the Ocean Beach Farmers Market and Drum Circles, which happens on Wednesday nights.

 Are beaches open in San Diego?

-Learning how to surf could be a great hobby to practice while we are practicing social distancing for the near future.
+Learning how to surf could be a great hobby to practice while practicing social distancing for the near future.